Atlas975/Notes/Cybersecurity/SecurityManagement/Identity&access_management.md

 ___
 # Identity & access management
 - Strong IAM polices are meant to prevent unwanted access to a system, also helping with regulatory compliance and the reduction of human error on a system
-- The core goal of this is to strike a balance between the usability and [[Access_controls|security of a system]].
+- The core goal of this is to strike a balance between the usability and security of a system.
 This is especially important to consider with lengthier multi-factor authentication

 ![[Pasted image 20251028215600.png|350|350]]